-The persistent uncertainty that tormented me had not ceased to control my mind, and the terrible voices I heard once more, were not any ostentiferous form of insufferable pathomania.
+The persistent uncertainty that tormented me had not ceased to control my mind, and the incomparable voices I heard once more, were not any ostentiferous form of insufferable pathomania.

 Thence, my experience did not need a psychosophy, to expound the certain events that occurred to me eventually.
 I was destined to the inevitability of the curse of death, and my soul was destined to roam the vast world that was the explorative universe.
 My pallidity had worsened, and the loud ringing in my ears and head had not stopped.

 Therefore, I tried to maintain my mental equilibrium, as I struggled to determine, where and when, the unusual beings that were attempting to contact me were approaching.

 I had continued to scribble down in my notes the details of the recurring incidents, and I recorded with an apparatus in my words, the eerie sounds of the Egyptians and of the image of the pharaoh.
 I returned to the temple and was sanguine that it was no pareidolia I was experiencing, instead the occurrences were categorically real.

 During that cold and stormy night, whilst I was at the temple, I was drawn by the voices of the ancient Egyptians and the echoic wind of the desert, with the falling of the birds from the sky.
 The obtenebrated clouds and the psithurism were caused, by an unnatural phenomenon that had initiated the episode therewith.

-I entered the temple and reached the Second Hypostyle Hall of Seti I, where a portal had opened and allowed the mystical Egyptians to enter our world, and they passed like a hypenemious radiant mass of energy.
+I had entered the temple and reached the Second Hypostyle Hall of Seti I, where a portal had opened and allowed the mystical Egyptians to enter our world, and they passed like a hypenemious radiant mass of energy.
 There was no haptic mechanism to utilise, and soon a stranger emerged, who had an intense refulgent glow also.
 I sensed it was the hour of my death, and time for my soul to leave the occupied vessel that was my body.